arohner/datomic-compound-index/README.md

 # Limitations

 - DCI stores attributes as *fixed width* byte arrays.
 This is 8 bytes for longs, and 255 bytes for strings.
-Since String storage is expensive, it's recommended that you intern strings in another entity, and store the DBId instead, when possible.
+Since String storage is expensive, it's highly recommended that you intern strings in another entity, and store the DBId instead, when possible.
+- Due to bytes being signed on the JVM, and Datomic's byte-array comparison, longs can only use 7 bits out of each byte.
+This limits the maximum number that can be stored to 2^55 - 1, rather than the 2^64
+  - 1 you'd expect from an 8-byte long.
 - index-key does not automatically update the compound index attribute when any of 'source' attributes change.
 - Using d/q with a partial index-key won't work.
-- keys are sorted & searched via string representation, lexographically.
 - datomic supports using re-find in a database function, but AFAICT, there's no way for it to use an index, so avoid re-find.

 # Changelog

 Note that dci is still very early.
 I'm using it in staging, but not yet production.
 If you do use it production, be able to re-create the values of your compound indices (i.e. store the component pieces in other attributes).

+- 0.3.0: store longs in 7 bits per byte.
+This is a breaking schema change.
 - 0.2.5: Fix a bug that caused incorrect results due to java signed bytes
 - 0.2.4: fixes an exception caused by going out-of-bounds with d/seek-datoms
 - 0.2.0: switch to using byte-arrays rather than strings.
 More tests.